Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Even if you don’t grow your own, now’s a great time to stock up on corn products while prices are still reasonable.
 Corn is one of those foods that shows up in countless forms—so keeping it in your pantry means more than just corn on the cob.

 Get out of the car and scour the roadside produce stands.
 On the weekends?
 Visit the farmers' markets.
-There's a great one down in Fort Pierce, Florida.
+There's a great market down in Fort Pierce, Florida.
 Live music, good food, and lots of fun!

 Don't miss out and skip buying bruised or misshapen fruits and vegetables.
 They all taste the same, whatever size or shape they are!